TAKE ACTION AGAINST ELIMINATING THE LAST TWO DEMOCRATIC CONGRESSIONAL SEATS IN INDIANA!

 The White House and GOP allies have been exploring redistricting Indiana’s map as part of their broad push to create more Republican seats across the country.

 Indiana Republicans control seven of the state’s nine congressional seats.
-Republicans believe they could easily redraw Rep. Frank Mrvan (D-Ind.) out of his northwestern district.
-(Punchbowl News: https://punchbowl.news/article/campaigns/vance-indiana/)
+Republicans believe they could easily redraw Rep. Frank Mrvan (D-Ind.) out of his northwestern district. (

-Your own words are best, but here’s a suggested script to get you started:
+Your own words are best, but here are some suggested scripts to get you started:

 “I am outraged that Republicans would resort to redrawing maps to squeeze out the last two Democratic representatives in Indiana.
 If Republicans want more representatives in Congress, they should promote and enact policies and values that appeal to voters.
 In gerrymandered districts, elected officials choose their voters.
 Hoosiers must be allowed to choose who represents them in government.
 Let the voters decide who represents them!
 Do not even consider redrawing Indiana’s already heavily gerrymandered maps.
 Redistricting is a march to authoritarianism.”